Rugby 7s

 Normally, there are fewer rucks, scrums and lineouts in the sevens game, resulting in a faster pace, skillful displays of agility and electrifying entertainment for fans.

-In addition to the series, rugby sevens is also played at the Pan-Am Games — where Canada’s men are the two-time defending champions while the women won the inaugural tournament in 2015 — and the Commonwealth Games.
-Furthermore, every four years, the Rugby World Cup Sevens is held.
+Rugby sevens also shines at the Pan American Games — where Canada’s men are two-time champions and the women claimed gold at the sport’s debut in 2015 — and the Commonwealth Games.
+Every four years, the world’s best gather for the Rugby World Cup Sevens, another stage where Canadian athletes proudly wear the Maple Leaf.